king-martinien/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Write a script that create an empty file named hello
 - Write a script that adds execute permission to the owner of the file hello
 - write a script that add execute permission to the owner and the group owner, and read permission to the other users to the file hello
+- Write a script that adds execution permission to the owner, the group owner and the other users to the fille hello